Facility

 Details

-Overall the enclosure lacks enrichment features for the two bears.
+Overall the enclosure lacks enrichment features for any resident bears although the zoo does state that regular treats and toys are provided.

-We understand that there are tentative plans to further extend the facility to accommodate breeding females when the present male bears reach sexual maturity.
-This would be around 2023.
+We understand that there are tentative plans to further extend the facility to accommodate breeding females, possibly at some point in 2024.

 Concerns